cogdog/wp-highlights/README.md

 ![](images/room-404.jpg "404 error page")

-Try it now!
+Try finding room 404!

 http://lab.cogdogblog.com/highlights/whereami

 ## Suggested Plugins

-* [Font Awesome 4 Menus](https://wordpress.org/plugins/font-awesome-4-menus/) used to add the  icons to the social media links in the footer
+* [Font Awesome 5 icons with my other plugin](https://github.com/cogdog/font-awesome-5-menus) used to add the  icons to the social media links in the footer
-* [Fluid Video Embeds](https://wordpress.org/plugins/fluid-video-embeds/) will make sure your auto embedded videos (and other content wordpress can embed by URL) are responsive sized to fill the column width
+* [Fluid Video Embeds](https://wordpress.org/plugins/fluid-video-embeds/) will make sure your auto embedded videos (and other content wordpress can embed by URL) are responsively sized to fill the column width (if your content column seems to shimmy around on a small screen it's likely a video that is too wide to fit.
-* [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) allows you yo update the theme by uploading the zip file again as a new server (because wordpress does not provide this capability)
 * [JetPack](https://wordpress.org/plugins/jetpack/) can add a number of capabilities, such as adding a contact form or a variety of other image galleries (try Mosaic).
 If you do [create a contact form](https://jetpack.com/support/contact-form/), make sure you also add and activate [Akismet](http://akismet.com/) because *you will get spam*
 * [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) If you change to this theme from another one, you should run this plug to re-generate previously uploaded images in the specific sizes used by the theme.